 In the last section, we looked at an example from a television show where a mathematician used GIS to solve a series of crimes by locating the criminal based on patterns of movement and behavior.
-While GIS is absolutely used for crime, that kind of sensationalized GIS only really happens a tiny fraction of the time.
+While GIS is indeed used in crime analysis, that kind of sensationalized GIS only really happens a tiny fraction of the time.
 In reality, GIS is less dramatic, solving important problems indeed, but usually with less intense stakes.
-We use GIS in so many areas, understanding patterns and making decisions for the growth of business, to understand migratory patterns of different species, to analyze suitable habitat for flora and fauna, and to examine logical changes in municipalities.
+We use GIS in so many areas, understand patterns and make decisions for the growth of businesses, understand migratory patterns of different species, analyze suitable habitats for flora and fauna, and examine logical changes in municipalities.
 This example is just one of so many that we could present here, but it's a solid one in understanding how city, county, state, and federal governments decide where to place new structures and services.
 Most likely, you've never thought about how the location of an ambulance bay is decided.
-You may have noticed one going in, but have only had the singular thought of "Oh, look, they are putting in a new ambulance bay."
-In contrast, the placement of it, and other community services, is not random at all, but a carefully constructed and well thought out science.
+You may have noticed one going in but have only had the singular thought "Oh, look, they are putting in a new ambulance bay."
+In contrast, the placement of it, and other community services, is not random at all but a carefully constructed and well-thought-out science.

-So, following the GIS model, you begin collecting representative data (as reality is there is a need for a new ambulance bay in the city and conception is the map will show several suitable parcels to build the new ambulance bay).
+So, following the GIS model, you begin collecting representative data (as the reality is there is a need for a new ambulance bay in the city, and the conception is the map will show several suitable parcels to build the new ambulance bay).

 The spatial data you will need includes:

-- a parcel layer (a GIS layer which shows the boundaries and ownership of all the properties within a city or county)
+- a parcel layer (a GIS layer that shows the boundaries and ownership of all the properties within a city or county)

 - the known locations of the existing ambulance bays

 - a layer showing streets